 Safety on the route

-Club guides are equipped for safety with:
+Club team leaders are equipped for safety with:

 All groups are registered in the Ministry of Emergency Situations or other rescue services, where they are.

 Remember!
 First and foremost, you are responsible for your safety.
-The guide can not control your every move.
+The team leader can not control your every move.
 You yourself choose where to put your foot, do it carefully.
 The most common injury is exactly twisted feet.
 On no account do not come close to cliffs and do not eat unfamiliar berries and mushrooms, about all this is said in the rules, which you can get to know on the site and which the guide will additionally read out to you.

 Atmosphere in the hike

-One of the main tasks of a guide is to create a true friendly atmosphere.
+One of the main tasks of a team leader is to create a true friendly atmosphere.
 An atmosphere where one is for all and all for one.
 When the hike is easy and good.
 When there is a real team spirit, and after the hike, your group becomes a real family.

-This work not only for the guide, but for all members.
+This work not only for the team leader, but for all members.
 Usually such an atmosphere is created by itself, because there are enthusiastic people with glowing eyes on hikes.
 People who came here to take a break from talking about politics and the vanity of life.
 People who are interested in feelings and travel.
 They are easy and good.

-A guide is also a person:)
+A team leader is also a person:)

-The job of a guide is not as easy as it may seem.
+The job of a team leader is not as easy as it may seem.
 He has to think of everything, answer a thousand of your questions a day, organize anything and everything, feed you.
 And also to worry that each of you had a good trip, not to get wet and not to get sick.
 I ask for one thing – be understanding when the guide needs a little time to themselves, or when they go to bed a little earlier than you, because they are tired.
 Thank you)

 If something goes wrong

-We are growing, new guides are working with us, new routes are opening – in general, there are all sorts of processes going on to provide the best service and a memorable hike.
+We are growing, new team leaders are working with us, new routes are opening – in general, there are all sorts of processes going on to provide the best service and a memorable hike.
 But sometimes we make mistakes too.
 Therefore, if something was wrong – do not keep silent, be sure to write about it to us.
 We will take all measures to ensure that this does not happen again.

 Please note!
 This standard applies to all hikes conducted directly by the club "Kuluar".
 Some parts of the hikes are held in cooperation with partners, in such hikes some points may be missing, but the overall idea remains the same – to run a safe hike and so that all members liked it.